project-akri/akri/docs/udev-sample.md

 **Note:** that udev broker pods must run as privileged in order for udev to be able to access the video device.

-Reference [Modifying a Akri Installation](./modifying-akri-installation#modifying-the-brokerpodspec)) for more examples of how the broker spec can be modified.
+Reference [Modifying a Akri Installation](./modifying-akri-installation.md#modifying-the-brokerpodspec) for more examples of how the broker spec can be modified.

 ## Modifying a Configuration
 More information about how to modify an installed Configuration, add additional protocol Configurations to a cluster, or delete a Configuration can be found in the [Modifying a Akri Installation document](./modifying-akri-installation.md).

-## Implementation details
-The udev implementation can be understood by looking at several things:

-1. [UdevDiscoveryHandlerConfig](../shared/src/akri/configuration.rs) defines the required properties
-1. [The udev property in akri-configuration-crd.yaml](../deployment/helm/crds/akri-configuration-crd.yaml) validates the CRD input
-1. [UdevDiscoveryHandler](../agent/src/protocols/udev/discovery_handler.rs) defines udev camera discovery
-1. [samples/brokers/udev-video-broker](../samples/brokers/udev-video-broker) defines the udev protocol broker
-1. [udev_rule_grammar.pest](../agent/src/protocols/udev/udev_rule_grammar.pest) defines the grammar for parsing udev rules and enumerate which fields are supported (such as `ATTR` and `TAG`), which are yet to be supported (`ATTRS` and `TAGS`), and which fields will never be supported, mainly due to be assignment rather than matching fields (such as `ACTION` and `GOTO`).